Diabetes: The Basics – Problem Solving

 - All of the large blood glucose meter companies have log books available that make it easy to record these factors in pencil-and-paper format.

-- Many meters allow you to program notes with you blood sugar readings, and all the information can be downloaded to a computer.
+- Many blood glucose meters allow you to program notes with you blood sugar readings, and all the information can be downloaded to a computer.

-- Applications, or programs, for keeping diabetes records are available for certain smart phones.
+- Applications, or programs, for keeping diabetes records are available for smart phones.

 Whatever system you use, when you are trying to solve a blood glucose problem, it is important to have information that is as complete and accurate as possible.